awsdocs/amazon-vpc-user-guide/doc_source/route-table-options.md

 To route your traffic to the Gateway Load Balancer \(for example, for security inspection\), specify the Gateway Load Balancer endpoint as a target in your route tables\.

-For an example of a security appliances behind a Gateway Load Balancer, see [Security appliances behind a Gateway Load Balancer in the security VPC ](gwlb-route.md)\.
+For an example of a security appliances behind a Gateway Load Balancer, see [Inspect traffic using appliances in a security VPC](gwlb-route.md)\.

 To specify the Gateway Load Balancer endpoint in the route table, use the ID of the VPC endpoint\.
 For example to route traffic for 10\.0\.1\.0/24 to a Gateway Load Balancer endpoint, add the following route\.